 This is the method you will often find in ready-to-wear, where the vent on the shell is first constructed, the lining is then attached to the hem, and finally the buttons are sewn on.
 Personally I don’t usually bother with buttonholes, but if you decide to insert them, do it before you insert your lining.
-There is no need to cut them as they are nonfunctional and purely decorative.
+There is no need to cut them if they are to be nonfunctional and purely decorative.

 I know a lot of home sewers bumble their way through this area with bits of hand-sewing here and there, but it really is very simple to machine sew everything when you know how.
 The most important thing is that your pattern is configured correctly (most home-sewing patterns aren’t) and once you understand how the pieces go together, there are only 8 simple sewing steps.
 Preparation is the key!